 As the owner of said Company, shareholders have the right to know on the development of the Company growth.
-To conduct shareholder meetings are important for members to debate and use their rights to vote on matters that have direct impact towards the Company.
+Shareholder meetings are important for members to debate and use their rights to vote on matters that have direct impact towards the Company.

 As mentioned above, a shareholder is a person who owns at least 1 share within a Company; be it a public limited Company or private limited Company.
 Their main function is basically to invest their wealth into a Company for it to attain its purpose.